 Application Form Requirements

 The admission procedure commences with the submission of an application.
-In the application you choose a study programme and branch, and you state an expected doctoral thesis topic (from those offered by the branch of study), and choose a supervisor.
+In the application you choose a study programme, state an expected doctoral thesis topic (from those offered) and choose a supervisor.
 We recommend discussing these at the department concerned before submitting your application.
 Applications are to be submitted via the Student Information System of Charles University.
 You need to fill in the application form, confirm it, and submit it in the system.
 Electronically submitted applications do not need to be sent in paper form.

 After the completion and submission of an electronic application, the information system generates a 6-digit ID number for each applicant; this ID should be given in any subsequent correspondence about the application with the Department of Student Affairs.